Meet Accident Lawyer Lewis S. “Mike” Eidson

 Firm President of Colson Hicks Eidson

-Injury attorney Lewis S. “Mike” Eidson has been involved in leadership roles in many of the most important product liability cases in the United States during the past three decades.
+Accident lawyer Lewis S. “Mike” Eidson has been involved in leadership roles in many of the most important product liability cases in the United States during the past three decades.
 His first important product verdict was against Ford Motor Company in the infamous Ford Pinto case.
-He was national co-lead counsel in the Ford Firestone tire tread separation rollover multi-district litigation in Indianapolis, Indiana federal court, and in that capacity he was involved in hundreds of cases involving the Ford Explorer and defective Firestone tires.
-He continues in his leadership role in the Toyota sudden acceleration litigation and other important product cases.
+He was national co-lead counsel in the Ford Firestone tire tread separation rollover multidistrict litigation in Indianapolis, Indiana, federal court, and in that capacity he was involved in hundreds of cases involving the Ford Explorer and defective Firestone tires.
+He continues his leadership role in the Toyota sudden acceleration litigation and other important defective product cases.
 Mike has written two textbooks about handling product liability cases and routinely appears on television locally and nationally to discuss current product issues.
 He also lectures across the country to trial lawyers about this subject.
 He was the founding chairman of the Institute for Injury Reduction, a national organization dedicated to reducing injuries and deaths caused by dangerously defective products.

-While much of his practice has been in the area of product litigation, Mike has tried cases involving aviation accidents, medical malpractice and general litigation.
-He has tried many cases involving business torts such as a recent class action involving employee rights.
+While much of his practice has been in the area of vehicle safety and product litigation, Mike has earned substantial verdicts and settlements for clients affected by aviation accidents, medical malpractice and general litigation.
+He has tried many cases involving business, such as a recent class action involving employee rights.
 Mike has also had extensive experience in handling mass torts and class actions.

 Decades of Legal Experience

 Mike entered law practice in 1974 with Colson Hicks Eidson, and he is currently the president of the firm.
-Recently he served as president of the 60,000-member Association of Trial Lawyers of America (now named the American Association for Justice) which speaks for trial lawyers all over the world, located in Washington DC.
+Recently he served as president of the 60,000-member Association of Trial Lawyers of America (now named the American Association for Justice, or AAJ), which speaks for trial lawyers all over the world and is located in Washington DC.
 Mike served as an officer in the Association for six years and chaired many committees there.
 He headed the AAJ Political Action Committee for two years.
 He recently received the prestigious David Shrager Award at the Association’s annual convention, and he has received the Stephen Sharpe Award for his work in consumer safety.

 Mike has also served for many years as a member of the board of directors of Public Justice, the Attorney’s Information Exchange Group and the Florida Justice Association, which awarded him its Masterson Professionalism Award.
 He served as the President of the Miami Chapter of the American Board of Trial Advocates and as President of the Miami Dade Justice Association.